Peggy has been adopted!

 Sponsored in honour of Grace Brodsky’s birthday with love from Jonathan and Sarah

 Peggy is a very shy and submissive young girl who has led a pretty sheltered life prior to coming into rescue.
-Peggy and four of her litter mates, her mom and dad, and another new litter of siblings, all lived in a hoarding home that the owners left almost a year ago.
+Peggy, four of her litter mates, her mom and dad, and another new litter of siblings, all lived in a hoarding home that the owners left almost a year ago.
 Thankfully the owner did go and feed them regularly, but that was all they did for them.

 At this time, her ideal home will be a quiet one.
 While we believe she would be very gentle with children, at this point we know their movements would be very frightening to her.
-Her perfect home would be one with experience in dealing with shut down dogs, to understand her limits and encourage her forward.
+Her perfect home would be one with experience in dealing with shut down dogs or fearful dogs, to understand her limits and encourage her forward.

 Peggy will need another dog in the home, this is a must.
 Preferably similar size or larger, playful as well as tolerant of playful energy (Peggy is still a puppy).
 It will be expected that Peggy will shadow the existing dog for the first few days as she learns to trust her new owners, so this is where a well balanced dog will be key.
 A well balanced dog will instill confidence in Peggy, and help calm her.
 Fearful or skittish dogs will tend to feed off each other and this will cause Peggy to regress in her progress, and will mostly cause issues with the existing dog.
 She will find comfort from a well balanced confident existing dog.

 Peggy was lovingly fostered by Carey & John